RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	an	intrusion	detection	system	(IDS)	is	a	network security	device	to	monitor	for	specific	types	of	traffic	or	patterns against	a	set	of	signatures	for	known	attacks	and	vulnerabilities.
 It	is not	related	to,	or	dependent	on,	a	hypervisor	or	the	specific	type	of hypervisor	used.

-### Question # 9 - Which	cloud	service	category	brings	with	it	the	most	expensive	startupcosts,	but	also	the	lowest	costs	for	ongoing	support	and	maintenance	staff?
+### Question # 9 - Which	cloud	service	category	brings	with	it	the	most	expensive	startup costs,	but	also	the	lowest	costs	for	ongoing	support	and	maintenance	staff?
 A.	IaaS
 B.	SaaS
 C.	PaaS
 D.	DaaS
 Answer: B.

-A	Software	as	a	Service	(SaaS)	solution	will	typically	have	the highest	startup	and	licensing	costs,	as	the	customer	is	buying	a	fully developed,	integrated,	secured,	and	production-ready	software application.
+**A	Software	as	a	Service	(SaaS)	solution	will	typically	have	the highest	startup	and	licensing	costs,	as	the	customer	is	buying	a	fully developed,	integrated,	secured,	and	production-ready	software application.**
 This	means	that	the	upfront	costs	are	directly	financial (and	not	as	staff	intensive	as	the	others),	but	over	its	lifetime	an	SaaS solution	will	have	the	lowest	costs	in	support	staff	and	maintenance because	the	cloud	provider	will	be	responsible	for	those	activities.

 A	is	incorrect	because	Infrastructure	as	a	Service	(IaaS)	will	have	the lowest	financial	costs	upfront,	as	most	of	the	activities	related	to getting	a	system	up	and	running	involve	staff.
 It	is	the	responsibility of	the	cloud	customer	to	configure	and	deploy	the	virtual	machines and	all	components,	but	also	the	application	and	its	security.
 Over	the lifetime	of	the	hosting	arrangement,	the	staff	costs	will	be	the	highest with	IaaS	implementations,	while	the	actual	licensing	and	hosting costs	from	a	purely	financial	standpoint	will	be	the	lowest.